 Applying to an online game writing job?
-Better make a good first impression!
-Your cover letter is a brief letter that introduces your to your potential employer.
-It contains basic information about your experience and interests along with notes about why you're applying to that particular job.
+Better make a good first impression.
+Your cover letter is a brief email that accompanies your resume and introduces you to your potential employer.
+They're often the only thing a hiring editor ever reads, making this your one (and only) chance to get your foot in the door.

-Cover letters should be short, focused, personable, and custom written for every job you apply to.
-It's tempting to skip this step and just send in a resume, as it does take time to write a good cover letter.
-Doing so means missing an opportunity to connect with the person who wants to hire you, though, and honestly, who wants that?!
+Cover letters should be short, focused, personable, and custom-written for every job you apply to.
+It's tempting to skip this step and just send in a resume, but doing so means missing a massive opportunity to connect with the person who wants to hire you.

 Cover letter structure